-- STEP 3 Click Connect. - STEP 4 When the Login window appears, enter your username and password.
-If your user profile is set up locally (that is, through the NSS configuration interface and not through the ADS or NTv4 domain) and the NSS is joined to a domain, you need to enter the following: <NSS hostname>\<username>.
-If the NSS is not joined to a domain, just enter the username. - STEP 5 Depending on your privileges to the share, you can begin using the NSS storage.
+- STEP 3 Click Connect. - When the Login window appears, enter your username and password.
+If your user profile is set up locally (that is, through the NSS configuration interface and not through the ADS or NTv4 domain) and the NSS is joined to a domain, you need to enter the following: <NSS hostname>\<user name>.
+If the NSS is not joined to a domain, just enter the username. - Depending on your share privileges, you can begin using the NSS storage.